Get Started Free

 }

-Generally speaking, this functionality of custom timestamp assignment makes it easy to integrate data from other applications that are not using Kafka Streams or ksqlDB themselves.
+Generally speaking, this functionality of custom timestamp assignment makes it easy to integrate data from other applications that are not using Kafka Streams.

-Additionally, Kafka has the notion of event-time vs. processing-time (wall-clock-time) vs. ingestion time, similar to ksqlDB.
+Additionally, Kafka has the notion of event-time vs. processing-time (wall-clock-time) vs. ingestion time.
 Clients such as Kafka Streams make it possible to select which variant of time we want to work with in our application.

 Considerations